-The DK readers are always well planned and include all of those great nonfiction text features we teach.
-The first teaching I have is to have students predict what they will learn based on the cover.
+freaked out by interested in reading the book?
+The DK Readers are always well planned and include all of those great nonfiction text features.
+The first teaching tip I have is to have students predict what they will learn based on the cover.

+Next, flip to the table of contents.
 Having your kids brainstorm guiding questions and topics they’ll want to explore helps get the juices flowing.
 With the DK readers, one thing I love is how they are organized.
 In this book, the topics are outlined in the table of contents…types of snakes, how they move, what they eat, how babies are born (yep it’s in there), and snakes’ predators.
 Here’s a glimpse of the inside from Amazon.
 The photographs are just so cool, and my tutorial student last week was amazed that snakes even eat animals as big as a pig!

 Another topic that’s great for this book are text features.
 You might have your students do a text features scavenger hunt.
 This free resource from An Elementary Edventure works well.
 Students can work through the book to record the features they see/find and what they learn from them.

-Fact and Opinion
+Teaching Fact and Opinion with Slinky Scaly Snakes

 Last summer, when I was tutoring a middle grades boy, I knew this was the perfect book, so I put together a unit for it.
-It includes materials for vocabulary, a treemap, main idea, questioning page, fact/opinion, snake research, and writing.
+It includes materials for vocabulary, a tree map, main idea, questioning page, fact/opinion, snake research, and writing.
 Here’s a glimpse of it.

 Whether you use this book as a mentor text, in guided reading, or as an interactive read aloud, there are lots of teaching options kids would love.
 In fact, you might just look for other snake themed books to include with it for lots of fun research and learning.